 Mode of Delivery

-The programme utilises a mixed mode of delivery, incorporating contact sessions, online resources and a combination of assessment methods.
+The Postgraduate Diploma in Public Health programme utilises a mixed mode of delivery, incorporating contact sessions, online resources and a combination of assessment methods.
 This allows flexible options for working adults and for health professionals who operate in a busy environment.

 Formative and summative type assessment of the modules will be conducted.
 Continuous assessment and participation in classroom and online forum discussions will be important.
 There will be no formal exam as part of final module assessment.
 An external examiner will be appointed for every module.
 The teaching staff will at all times enforce strict submission deadlines for all assignments.
 IIE MSA assessment policies and guidelines will apply.

 The PGDip (Health) is offered at the IIE MSA campus in Ruimsig, Johannesburg.